sam-timmins/smarticus-quizzes/README.md

 The score is then displayed beneath the category.
 The format is 'correct answers/number of questions asked'.
 The correct answers increments for each correct answer that is answered by the user and the number of questions is dictated by the developer within the code so stays static on the display itself.

+The question number displays to the user how many questions have been asked.
+This increments for every time that the user get presented with a new question.

+The hamburger is located in the top right corner of the screen.
+This opens a menu that offers the user three options.
+    * 1 -
-The close button is located in the top right corner of the screen.
-This exits out of the current set of quiz questions and returns to the personalised categories screen.
+ out of the current set of quiz questions and returns to the personalised categories screen.
 It also resets the user's score and the question number.

-Finally, the question number displays to the user how many questions have been asked.
-This increments for every time that the user get presented with a new question.

 The question is populated using the API and is set to a larger font than the rest of the screen, for clarity to the user.